KQM-git/TCL/characters/electro/keqing.md

 | Damage Type |  Skill | - |
 | CD | 7.5s | - |

+**Notes**
+* When blinking to a **Stiletto Mark** that was thrown from a Holding cast, Keqing can move across obstructions and glide or initiate a plunge attack.
 * Keqing's second **Stellar Restoration** cast is buffered during her dash.
 * Keqing can gain 2 stacks of 4pc Pale Flame in one cast of **Stellar Restoration** by dropping a **Stilleto Mark** on a enemy and performing a charge attack.

 {% endtab %}

 {% tab title="Starward Sword" %}
-Keqing deals deals an initial AoE Electro attack, then 8 consecutive strikes of AoE Electro DMG and finally does a large slash for "massive" AoE Electro DMG.
+Keqing unleashes the power of lightning, dealing Electro DMG in an AOE.\
+She then blends into the shadow of her blade, striking a series of thunderclap-blows to nearby opponents simultaneously that deal multiple instances of Electro DMG.
+The final attack deals massive AoE Electro DMG.

 | Attribute | Burst |
 | :--- | :--- |